Previous dayFebruary 9, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.4 earthquake 116 km S of Sand Point, Alaska with origin time 15:00 UTC on February 9, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 4 hours earlier.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+A magnitude 2.4 earthquake was recorded 116 km S of Sand Point, Alaska on February 9, 2026 at 15:00 UTC.
+It arrived roughly 4 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.304°N, -160.221°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 54.304°, -160.221°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09